pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 It is possible to pass options to the noise model.
 In the previous example, a noise matrix is implicitly computed from a uniform distribution.

-For `NoiseProtocol.READOUT.INDEPENDENTREADOUT`, the `option` dictionary argument accepts the following options:
+For `NoiseProtocol.READOUT.INDEPENDENT`, the `option` dictionary argument accepts the following options:

 - `seed`: defaulted to `None`, for reproducibility purposes
 - `error_probability`: If float, the same probability is applied to every bit.
 By default, this is 0.1.